Let’s Encrypt and DNSimple

 Although Let’s Encrypt certificates can be installed manually, the entire process is designed to be fully automated.
 Therefore, we encourage you to use our certificate API to fetch the certificate and install it programmatically.

-Let’s Encrypt currently provides only one product.
-They issue only domain-validated, SAN certificates.
-Let’s Encrypt does not support wildcard certificates.
+Let’s Encrypt currently provides only one type of certificate; they issue only domain-validated, SAN certificates and support both single-name and wildcard names.

 Single-name certificates can be considered a special type of multi-name certificates, with a single name associated with it.
 Therefore, Let’s Encrypt offering is both a multi-name and single-name.